 Curriculum & Instruction

-- When I have a curriculum question? - When I have questions about the High School program in general? - When my child has an unresolved issue with a teacher? • - Principal: Dr. Jared Harris, Ext.
+- When I have a curriculum question? - When I have questions about the High School program in general? - When my child has an unresolved issue with a teacher? - Principal: Mr. Jerry Duggan, jduggan@cacegypt.org, Ext.
 5403

 Student Conduct